srdjan/FeexVeb/README.md

 ## Styling Components

-FeexWeb provides a default monospace styling system based on "The Monospace Web" design principles.
+FeexVeb provides a default monospace styling system based on "The Monospace Web" design principles.
 This styling is automatically applied to components that use Shadow DOM.

 ### Using Default Monospace Styles